DataDog/dd-opentelemetry-exporter-ruby/CONTRIBUTING.md

 # Contributing

-Community contributions to the Datadog tracing library for Ruby are welcome!
+Community contributions to the Datadog Opentelemetry Exporter library for Ruby are welcome!
 See below for some basic guidelines.

 ## Want to request a new feature?